This post contains affiliate links. Click here to read my affiliate policy.

-- 1 soften 8oz package of cream cheese
+- 8 oz package of cream cheese, softened

-- Mix together the eggs, ghee, vanilla, honey and applesauce until completely blended with an electric beater
+- In a large bowl mix together the eggs, ghee, vanilla, honey and applesauce until completely blended with an electric beater

-- Then add the baking soda, baking powder, pumpkin pie spice and sifted coconut flour into the wet ingredients.
+- Next add the baking soda, baking powder, pumpkin pie spice and sifted coconut flour into the wet ingredients.

 - Mix until fully blended.

 - Last but not the least add the grated carrots and raisins and mix with a spoon.

 - Pour your batter in to 12 cupcake tins and bake in the oven at 350 degrees for 20 minutes or until a toothpick inserted into the cupcake comes out clean.

-- For the frosting, blend together all the ingredients and then apply to the cooled carrot cake cupcakes.
+- Apply to the cooled carrot cake cupcakes.

 © 2011-2012, A Girl Worth Saving.
 Feel free to pin my posts but do not repost my full recipe on your blog, Tumblr, or any other website.